sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 This guide demonstrates how to use a check to extract service metrics for an NGINX webserver, with output in [Nagios Performance Data][3] format.

-To use this guide, [install][13] a Sensu backend and have at least one Sensu agent running on Linux.
+To follow this guide, you’ll need to [install][13] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.

 ## Configure a Sensu entity